thomas051083/psd-psw/event-details/ready/SiMS_MSF Probation Officer.md

 Shadow a Probation Officer and learn how the Probation and Community Rehabilitation Service works with individuals, families and the community in the rehabilitation of persons who commit crime.
 This experience may include the opportunity to observe Court sessions, interviews with probationers and their families, programmes, etc.

-Please note that slots are extremely limited.
+Please note that extremely limited slots are available.

 <u>Duration</u><br>
 Preferably at least 2 weeks between July to November 2019; Duration and start/end dates are negotiable.